TosbackCgusBridge-Bot/CGUs-versions/Snapfish/Privacy Policy.md

-HP retains service providers and suppliers to deliver complete products, services and customer solutions and to assist HP with marketing and communication initiatives.
+HP retains service providers and suppliers to manage or support its business operations, deliver complete products, services and customer solutions and to assist HP with marketing and communication initiatives.
 These providers and suppliers include, for example, credit card processors, providers of customer support and live-help, marketing, email service providers, automated data processors, and shipping agents.
 Suppliers and service providers are required by contract to keep confidential and secure the information received on behalf of HP and may not use it for any purpose other than to carry out the services they are performing for HP.

-From time to time, HP participates in marketing initiatives with other companies, including websites "powered by" another company on behalf of HP.
+From time to time, HP participates in marketing initiatives with other companies, including websites “powered by” another company on behalf of HP.
 As part of these initiatives, certain HP services and marketing communications may be delivered at the same time as those from other companies.
 Some of these services and communications offer you the option to share personal information with both HP and the other companies participating in these initiatives.
 For example, you may receive marketing communications from HP and other companies or have the opportunity to register online for software products from multiple companies.
 If you choose to provide personal information only to HP, HP will not share this information with the other companies participating in that marketing initiative.
-If you choose to provide personal information to the other companies, that personal information will be handled according to the privacy policy of those companies, which may differ from HP's policies and practices.
+If you choose to provide personal information to the other companies, that personal information will be handled according to the privacy policy of those companies, which may differ from HP’s policies and practices.